 - GCF Learn Free.org: Often cited as a good resource for beginners, GCF Learn Free offers basic computing courses online.

-- 25 Free Social Networking Classes: While not specifically for seniors, this list of classes will help anyone learn how to use social media like a pro.
-Whether you’re a casual user just interested in keeping up with friends and family or harnessing the power of social media for your business, you can find a class here.
+- Top Social Networking Sites: While not specifically for seniors, this list of site will help anyone find the social networking platform that’s right for them.
+Whether you’re a casual user just interested in keeping up with friends and family or harnessing the power of social media for your business, you can find a site here.